Pre-purchase home buyers structural survey.

 How long does the structural survey process take?

-What areas do Conspect & Dublin surveys carry out pre purchase structural surveys ?
+What areas do Conspect & Dublin surveys carry out Pre-purchase home survey ?

 Conspect Dublin surveys provide our structural survey service in Dublin city and Dublin county.
-We also survey in the surrounding counties of Kildare, Meath, Westmeath & Offaly.
+We also provide pre-purchase home survey in the surrounding counties of Drogheda, Kildare, Louth, Meath, Westmeath & Offaly.

 How much does it cost for a full structural survey ?